Expression language

 * Example: `getValue("@defaultCurrency") == "USD"`.

-* When there is a name collision (the same variable/field in the main request and in the component) or you want to be precise — use `@` even if the condition works without it.
+* When there is a name collision (the same variable/field in the main application and in the component) or you want to be precise — use `@` even if the condition works without it.

 * Note: system predefined variables are placed on the main form, so we refer to them directly by name, omitting the character `@`.